 The SETPRT macro instruction is used to initially set or dynamically change the specifications of the 3800 Printing Subsystem.
+The SETPRT macro instruction is also used to dynamically change the specifications of the 3203 or 3211 printers or the 1403 printer with UCS.
 For additional information on how to use the SETPRT macro with the 3800 printer, see IBM 3800 Printing Subsystem Programmer's Guide.

 For printers that have a universal character set (UCS) buffer or a forms control buffer (FCB), the SETPRT macro instruction is used to fetch UCS and FCB images from the image library (SYS1.IMAGELIB) and load them into their respective buffers.
-Note that FCB images for the 3203 or 3211 and 3800 are not compatible.
-The universal character sets for the 1403, or 3203 and the character arrangement tables for the 3800 are also incompatible.
+Note that FCB images for the 3203, 3211, and 3800 are not compatible.
+The universal character sets for the 1403, 3203, or 3211 and the character arrangement tables for the 3800 are also incompatible.